 What is mastering?
 With many musicians early in their recording career, mastering tends to be thought of as either a complex “dark art” or simply making the mixes louder.
 In short, it’s not either!
 At it’s core, the goal and focus of mastering should be about accenting the creative energy of the project, while working to bring a consistency and flow.
-There is a technical side to this: making educated adjustments with specialized equipment to bring out detail and to help the music translate to a wide variety of formats / playing devices.
+There is a technical side to this: making educated adjustments with specialized equipment to bring out detail and to help the music translate to a wide variety of formats and playing devices.
 But more importantly, we hear and feel music, so in addition to being technically sound, it should also move and inspire.
 I love to be immersed in an album or song, I want it to draw on my thoughts and take me on a journey in that moment.
-There’s subtleties which can have a big impact, but are often overlooked - details like the amount of space between songs on an album that allow us to reset as the album flows, a long fadeout, a bombastic first hit out of nowhere, a subtle breath or stray ghost note that can make the experience for us as listeners.
-Of course, this all begins with inspired writing and performance.
-After that, it's up to the engineers to maintain the vibe and character through the production.
-As the final stage of the production, the mastering engineer is charged to honor all that has come before and give the end listener the best experience possible.
+Details like the amount of space between songs on an album that allow us to reset as the album flows, a long fadeout, bombastic first hit out of nowhere, a subtle breath or stray ghost note can make the experience for us as listeners.
+Apparent or not, these details make an impact.
+At the core, this all begins with inspired writing and performance.
+After that, it's up to the engineers to maintain the vibe and character throughout the production.
+As the final stage, the mastering engineer is charged to honor all that has come before and give the end listener the best experience possible.

 Audio Mastering Rates

 Albums and EP's - $13 per minute of album runtime